This post may contain eBay affiliate links. Please read our disclosure policy.

 Then it might not be the best idea to invest a large chunk into sports cards.

-Another factor you should consider is the time you have before turning your investment into cash.
+Another factor you should consider is your time before turning your investment into cash.

 If you urgently need to sell your sports cards, you might have to do this at a loss.